elenavoitova/cypress_filter_automation/README.md

 Add application to root folder

-And use command `docker-compose --build`
+And use command `docker-compose up --build`